Free to build · Open source · Volunteer-built

 No. Developers volunteer their time in exchange for real-world portfolio projects, professional references, and the satisfaction of building software that matters.
 It's a model that works because both sides get genuine value.

 Every developer will go through a skills review and be matched to projects that fit their experience level.
-Place To Stand engineers will review all architecture decisions and conduct code reviews throughout each project.
+Experienced engineers will review all architecture decisions and conduct code reviews throughout each project.

 Coming Soon

-We're building a community for developers and nonprofits to connect, share, and grow together.
+We're building a network for developers and community organizers to connect, share, and grow together.
 Be the first to know when it launches.